The Challenge: Relationships can be either our biggest source of happiness or discontent.

 - Pay attention.
 At the beginning, you want to know everything about your partner.
 The connection is hot.
 But as time wears on, it takes more of an effort to be fully present.
 What can you do?
 Start with small things, like staying off of social media when you’re together.

 - Practice random acts of kindness.
 Remember when your partner mentioned their favorite band was coming to town?
 Buy some tickets.
-Even the smallest things, like clearing their plate after dinner, add up for big impact.
+Even the smallest things, like clearing their plate after dinner, add up to a big impact.